Veterinarian with dog in clinic

 exotic

 Roborough Vet is described by reviewers as a small, family-run independent practice.
 From the cases owners mention, it appears set up for both routine care and urgent problems—people report being fitted in for emergencies (including a cat with sudden front-leg paralysis) as well as coming in for vaccinations and health checks.
 Recent reviews also describe hands-on management of serious issues such as major eye trauma (with attempts to save the eye, though it was ultimately lost) and sensitive end-of-life care.
-Several owners specifically note the team taking time to listen and helping nervous pets cope (for example, a rescue dog who was usually terrified at vets taking kibble from the vet’s hand).

 #773